xMorid112/Kobra-Game/README.md

 - Curiosity, excitement, and maybe some nostalgia... unless you were born after 2006 😄

-A classic snake game, but on hardware because Morid Faraj doesn’t just play games, he builds them. or does he ? 😎
+A classic snake game, but on hardware because Morid doesn’t just play games, he builds them. or does he ? 😎